Mpayy/digital-wallet-api/README.md

 A RESTful digital wallet API built with Go, simulating core features of mobile wallet applications like Dana or OVO — covering user registration, wallet top-up, peer-to-peer transfers, withdrawals, and transaction history.

 > **Disclaimer:** This is a portfolio/simulation project.
 It is not a licensed payment system and is not intended for production financial use.
-The application is not yet deployed; it currently runs locally.
+The application is not yet deployed to a cloud environment; it currently runs locally or via Docker Compose.

 ---